jbock-java/mkefivardata/README.md

 The name was changed to avoid confusion, because the output format is different:
 "sign-efi-sig-list" creates output in "auth" format, which is suitable for UEFI's standard "SetVariable" call.
-"sign-efi-siglist" instead outputs the native format of the Linux kernel's "efivarfs" filesystem, which is called "vardata" here.
+By contrast, "sign-efi-siglist" outputs the native format of the Linux "efivarfs" filesystem (with four extra bytes of "attributes").
-This can be more convenient, because a "vardata" file can be copied directly to the efivarfs filesystem.
+On a Linux system, this can be more convenient, because such a "vardata" file can be copied directly to the efivarfs filesystem.
-There is no need for an additional tool like "efi-updatevar".
+This means that secureboot keys can be enrolled without an additional tool like "efi-updatevar".
 ```

 [efitools upstream](https://git.kernel.org/pub/scm/linux/kernel/git/jejb/efitools.git)